pgruetter/sdl-docs/docs/getting-started/part-3/incremental-mode.md

 ```
   docker build -t smart-data-lake/gs1 .
-  docker run --rm -v ${PWD}/data:/mnt/data -v ${PWD}/config:/mnt/config smart-data-lake/gs1:latest --config /mnt/config --feed-sel download-departures --state-path /mnt/data/state -n getting-started
+  docker run --rm -v ${PWD}/data:/mnt/data -v ${PWD}/config:/mnt/config smart-data-lake/gs1:latest --config /mnt/config --feed-sel deduplicate-departures --state-path /mnt/data/state -n getting-started
 ```
-Use now this slightly modified command to run the `download-departures` feed.
+Use now this slightly modified command to run the `deduplicate-departures` feed.
 Nothing should have changed so far, since we only read and write an empty state.
 You can can check that by opening the file `getting-started.<runId>.<attemptId>.json` and having a look at the field `dataObjectsState`.
 The stored state is currently empty.
 In the next section we will assign a value to `nextState`, such that the is `dataObjectsState` is getting written.
 The two variables `<runId>` and `<attemptId>` describe smart data like intrinsics.